thinkier-tim/Godot-Snippets/README.md

 # Godot Snippets
- pieces of code that do little things
+ pieces of GDScript that do little things